ABCA5

-ATP-binding cassette, sub-family A (ABC1), member 5 is a protein that in humans is encoded by the ABCA5 gene.
+Cholesterol transporter ABCA5 is a protein that in humans is encoded by the ABCA5 gene.

 Function

 The membrane-associated protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecule across extra- and intracellular membranes.
-ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, and White).
-This encoded protein is a member of the ABC1 subfamily.
-Members of the ABC1 subfamily comprise the only major ABC subfamily found exclusively in multicellular eukaryotes.
-This gene is clustered among 4 other ABC1 family members on 17q24, but neither the substrate nor the function of this gene is known.
+This encoded protein is a member of the ABCA subfamily.
+Members of the ABCA subfamily comprise the only major ABC subfamily found exclusively in multicellular eukaryotes.
+This gene is clustered among 4 other ABCA family members on 17q24.
 Alternative splicing of this gene results in several transcript variants; however, not all variants have been fully described. [provided by RefSeq, Jul 2008].

 Clinical significance

 Mutations in ABCA5 cause excessive hair overgrowth.